 Value Description true Specifies that frames that contain faces with closed eyes can be best shots. false Default.
 Specifies that frames that contain faces with closed eyes cannot be best shots.

 Consider an example below:

 LunaConfig.create( acceptEyesClosed = false, )

 6.1.6 Getting the best shot with faces with occluded eyes

-In LUNA ID, you can define whether an image in which a person is wearing glasses can be considered the best shot.
+In LUNA ID, you can define whether an image in with occluded eyes can be considered the best shot.